 I wanted to share the gear that has become my EDC (Every Day Carry) setup.
-I carry these with me on covert entry assessments, as well as most trips.
+I carry these custom-built tools with me on covert entry assessments, as well as most trips.
 I like to be prepared for the “what if” scenarios.
 Let’s start from left to right with the image above.
-Hand Cop Up first, we have … More Covert Entry Specialist – EDC
+Hand Cop Up first, … More Covert Entry Specialist – EDC

 “This device allows you to practice lock picking as though you’re having to reach through security bars, and the lock is not in clear view.“ When we first learn to pick locks, we often hold the padlock comfortable in our hands, placing it in the perfect position.
 This helps us to learn the basic, and … More Tactical Reversed Lock Picking Practice Stand